Tal Chhapar Sanctuary - Chhapar, India.

 Scroll ↓

 Project MELA focuses on the mate-choice behavior of Blackbucks in a lek.
-We employ AI to quantify the social and spatial interactions of the males and females recorded with a fleet of multi-UAVs from a unique perspective.
-We are exploring the lekking behavior from the perspective of collective behavior and decision making.
+As a co-PI, I work on deploying computer vision to quantify the social interactions between the males and the females using videos recorded with a fleet of UAVs or drones.
+We built a software pipeline track spatial locations of 200+ antelopes for up to 90 minutes.
+This method produces the high resolution data required to explore the collective behavior and decision making processes involved in the lekking behavior.
+We track movement of each antelope at the lekking arena with the aim of answering questions related to function, mechanism and ontogeny of the lekking behavior.
+We are also using satellite imagery to understand the annual modification in the structure of leks.
 A short overview of the project can be found here.
 The project is funded by Dept. of Ecology of Animal Societies at the Max Planck Institute of Animal Behavior (MPI-AB) and Center of the Advanced Studies of Collective Behavior (CASCB) at the University of Konstanz.

 Team

 The project is initiated by Dr. Hemal Naik, Dr. Vivek Hari Sridhar and Dr. Akanksha Rathore.
-We have worked with about 12 students as assistants in the project.
-Our team also relies on expertise and advise of the local forest department of Gujarat and Rajasthan.
-Finally, the local members of the community, especially the guides or support staff at the field site who share their observations and knowledge about the wild animals.
+We have trained 12 students as assistants in the project.
+Our team relies on expertise of the local forest department of Gujarat and Rajasthan.
+Finally, we work closely with local members of the community, especially the safari guides and support staff, at the field sites.
+Their observations and knowledge about the local wild animals adds a broader perspective to our work.